formiga-tecnologia/Lavine/Framework/wikibase.md

 * Components: the components is complement pages where you apply elements can have in your  models.

 after you create the path architeture you can  starts create the files.

+* Pages / home.js
+* Routes / route.js
+* Components / menu.js (the component folder you not need create components in it frist step)

+now we can creter the start  file for we project.